moloch54/b4blood/README.md

 https://blog.eldernode.com/install-and-use-impacket-on-kali-linux/

 also:
-nmap, crackmapexec, smbmap, smbclient, ldapdump should be fine on Kali
+nmap, crackmapexec, smbmap, smbclient, ldapdump.
+Should be fine on Kali

 rockyou.txt must be in /usr/share/wordlists/rockyou.txt